 Absent Freeholder and Leaking Flats

 We then decided to seek the advice of a solicitor for which we paid for out of our own pocket.
-After being advised how potentially expensive it would be to sue for breach of contract, there was also no guarantee we would be successful!
+Not only were we advised that it would be potentially expensive to the agents sue for breach of contract, but we were also told there was also no guarantee we would be successful!

 COMMUNITY PROTECTION OFFICER